What is Predictive Maintenance? Benefits and Tips

 Predictive maintenance enables automatic database establishment and monitoring of parameters.
 The degree of failure is displayed on a variable scale, eliminating the need for expert personnel.

-Predictive maintenance is effective in detecting both electrical and mechanical faults.
+Predictive maintenance is effective in detecting electrical, mechanical and process faults.
 In addition, it can be used in both production and energy efficiency measurement.
 This point is important, since studies show that motor failures can affect energy efficiency up to 18%.

 In Motor Condition Monitoring technology, threshold values are not affected by system conditions.
 Therefore, predictive maintenance can give early and accurate warnings.